Baneheia murders: Legacy

-The case traumatized the Norwegian society, and made headlines for several consecutive months.
+The case traumatized Norwegian society and made headlines for several consecutive months.
 The crime created great anger in the Sørlandet district and across Norway, so much that one early suspect, a formerly convicted murderer, had to flee his home and sleep outside in a tent out of fear of vigilante violence.
 Other clients of Andersen's lawyer Ben Fegran threatened to cut all connection with him unless he stopped representing Andersen.

-On the first anniversary for the murders, a huge outdoor memorial service was held in Sørstrønens hometown of Grimstad.
+On the first anniversary for the murders, a huge outdoor memorial service was held in Sørstrønen's hometown of Grimstad.
 Artists including Bjørn Eidsvåg, a-ha, Ole Edvard Antonsen and Morten Harket celebrated the victims' lives from the stage at the granite quarry in Fjæreheia.

 The mother of Sørstrønen, Ada Sofie Austegard founded Stine Sofie's Foundation, a charitable foundation that will fight to preserve the rights of children when they are exposed to violence and sex crimes, as well as work to increase the minimum penalty for child abuse.
 She has ever since been active in promoting laws to protect children on the national level.

-Sponsoring among others legislation guaranteeing children the right to a public attorney in cases where they are victims of violent or sexual crimes, as well as starting the first national helpline for children.
+Among others, legislation was sponsored guaranteeing children the right to a public attorney in cases where they are victims of violent or sexual crimes, as well as starting the first national helpline for children.
 Former Minister of Justice Knut Storberget called the murders "the decisive watershed moment in terms of turning the police effort against the violence that affects women and children".